JuliaGPU/buildkite/README.md

       - check the box to `Build pull requests from third-party forked repositories`
       - check the box to `Build tags`
-      - set the branch filter to `master` (and other branches you want to run CI for, e.g., `release-*`)
+      - set the branch filter to `master v*` (and other branches you want to run CI for, e.g., `release-*`)

 Finally, you should create `.buildkite/pipeline.yml` in your repository with the steps to